Tonight's Sky · Spain

 Tonight from Madrid

-Tonight in Madrid, Spain, the sun sets at 21:23 local time and astronomical darkness — when even the faintest stars become visible — arrives at 23:14.
-The moon is in waning crescent phase, 11% illuminated.
-No major planets are above the horizon at sunset.
-Sunrise comes at 06:58.
+Tonight in Madrid, Spain, the sun sets at 21:45 local time and astronomical darkness — when even the faintest stars become visible — arrives at 23:50.
+The moon is in waning crescent phase, 6% illuminated.
+4 major planets are above the horizon as night falls.
+Sunrise comes at 06:44.

 At mid-latitudes, night length varies substantially with season; summer offers shorter darkness, winter the longest.
 Polaris sits roughly at this latitude above the northern horizon, making it a permanent compass for navigation.
 The Big Dipper, Cassiopeia, and the northern circumpolar stars never set.